kl4kennylee81/distributed_playlist/submission/README.txt

 We kept a series of system constants in a constants.py file.

-Description of our tests Tests Custom
+Description of our tests in directory tests

 ### Two Nodes
 - crashPartialPreCommit1: Testing case where new leader is elected but he’s the only one so he has to move on by examining his current state